Information for Students

 - File a grievance if accommodations are not provided or approved

-- Students are responsible for identifying their needs to dS before the semester begins or as soon as possible in order for adjustments to be in place when needed.
+- The Student is responsible for identifying their needs to dS before the semester begins or as soon as possible in order for adjustments to be in place when needed.
 Students who do not identify themselves may still be eligible for services at a later date and should contact dS as soon as possible.
 Academic adjustments can not be made for activities performed before a student identifies him/herself to dS.
+Academic Adjustments are not retroactive.

-- Students are also responsible for providing documentation of their disability, according to the college's dS policies, and need for academic adjustments when necessary. dS may be able to assist in identifying reasonable accommodations.
+- The Student is also responsible for securing and providing documentation of their disability, according to the college's dS policies.

 Students who need academic adjustments and have provided necessary documentation are encouraged to follow these steps: